stfnjstn/developerplayground/_posts/2014-05-28-howto-organize-your-objective-code-with-the-pragma-mark-directive.md

 ---
 ### Welcome to Part 9 of my blog series about game development: pragma mark directive

 Todays post is very short.
-I'll only show how the '#pragma mark' directive can help you to organize your code.
+I'll only show how the ``#pragma mark`` directive can help you to organize your code.
 The navigation bar on top of the code window provides the possibility to navigate in your code.
 Just click on the last entry:

 [![](/assets/wp-content/uploads/2014/05/Bildschirmfoto-2014-05-28-um-22.55.06-1.jpg)](/assets/wp-content/uploads/2014/05/Bildschirmfoto-2014-05-28-um-22.55.06-1.jpg)